 Myrica pensylvanica are tough winter hardy, semi-evergreen, native shrubs with an upright habit.
 They will grow to ten feet and often spread by suckers to form colonies.
 They are noted for their pretty silver berries in winter, their salt spray tolerance, and their adaptability to urban stresses and wet sites.

 Ilex x meserveae var. (female) are generally desirable for their red fruit and they pose no allergenic threat.
-Many female varieties will not set fruit without the presence of a male plant which is considerably more allergenic (a 7 on the OPAL scale vs. a 1 for
+Many female varieties will not set fruit without the presence of a male plant which is considerably more allergenic (a 7 on the OPAL scale vs. a 1 for the females).

 I am partial to the chartreuse color of Ilex x meserveae ‘Castle Gold’ but there are many other options as well.